pippinbarr/combat-at-the-movies/process/process-journal.md

 This stuff is SO boring.

 It's probably a good data point showing that not every single thing that happens during development is actually of interest or really worth dwelling on.
 This was just a technical moment that led nowhere.

+# Dead ends and questions (Wednesday, 13 May 2020, 14:47PM)

+Just discarded a bunch of changes where I tried to make simple image-based collision stuff work and... it didn't.
+A frustrating time indeed.

+So let me ask me some questions then: does it need to be Combat?
+If so, does it need to be a close match to the Atari style at the level of things like collisions?
+Rotation?

+What would the game be like if the graphics were just literally the standard tank moving around, rotating per the standard approach in Phaser, etc.?
+And we just went from there.
+Not totally Atari, but in the spirit of it in terms of basic graphic restrictions and basic mechanics?

+Fundamentally: why does pixel perfect collision detection and the like even matter?
+It fucking doesn't, right?
+And if it doesn't matter, why not make the game the "easy" way, probably still with a tile-map involved, since that seems like a helpful way to draw scenes, but relying on Phaser's physics and velocities etc.?
+Try to lean into what the library gives me while making it "enough" like the original game to be a clear tribute.

+So that would mean standard collision detection for sure, which would mean applying a more standard velocity to the tank, which might eliminate the jerky style of motion which would be a shame, but probably not the end of the world???
+Maybe you can stagger the updating of rendering or something weird?

+This all suggests that I should perhaps start a new branch, reimplement the game and see what happens?

+OKAY.